cncf/glossary/definitions/infrastructure_as_a_service.md

 ### What it is

 Infrastructure as a service i.e. IaaS is a [cloud computing](https://github.com/cncf/glossary/blob/main/definitions/cloud_computing.md) service model that offers either [physical](https://github.com/cncf/glossary/blob/main/definitions/bare_metal_machine.md) or [virtualized](https://github.com/cncf/glossary/blob/main/definitions/virtualization.md) compute, storage, and network resources on-demand over the internet to consumers on a pay-as-you-go cost model.
-In the IaaS model, cloud providers own and operate the hardware and software, it is available in Public Cloud, Private Cloud, and Hybrid Cloud deployment options.
+In the IaaS model, cloud providers own and operate the hardware and software, it is available in public cloud, private cloud, and hybrid cloud deployment options.

 ### Problem it addresses